 Kidney

+Around 14% of Singaporeans suffer from chronic kidney disease (CKD), which is one of the highest rates in the world.
+Seeking advice from a kidney specialist or visiting a reputable kidney clinic can help manage and prevent kidney-related issues effectively.
 The kidneys play a crucial role in our health by removing waste products from the blood and producing urine.
-Paying attention to one’s kidney health can ensure these vital organs function optimally for a long time to come.
+Paying attention to one’s kidney health can ensure these vital organs function at their best for a long time to come.

 Medically reviewed by Dr Michael Wong, Medical Director & Senior Consultant Urologist